Training Dataset Dumper Tutorial#

 dump-single-btag -c ../training-dataset-dumper/configs/EMPFlow.json <your_path_to>/ftag_tutorial/data/DAOD_FTAG1.ttbar_tutorial.root

-h5ls -v output.h5 | grep GN2v00_tutorial
+h5ls -v output.h5 | grep GN3EPCLV01

-6. Open a merge request#
+6. Open a Merge Request#

 The goal of this task is to make you familiar with the GitLab workflow of opening merge requests to add code changes.
 A prerequisite for this task is that you have created a fork of the project in the first task of the tutorial.